Computationally Efficient Neural Receivers via Axial Self-Attention: Introduction

-\gls{CNN}-based neural receivers formulate the task of jointly optimizing channel estimation, equalization, and demapping to produce \glspl{LLR} as supervised learning within a single architecture~\cite{deeprx, e2e_faa}.
-Extensions to \gls{MIMO} leverage convolutional layers to capture time–frequency correlations and \gls{GNN}-based modules to mitigate multi-user interference~\cite{nrx_seb,deeprx_mimo_icc}.
-Recent studies have shown that \gls{CNN}-based neural receivers when subjected to model efficiency techniques such as \gls{QAT} and \gls{PTQ} exhibit notable resilience to ultra-low bit quantization \cite{saketh_qat,saketh_asilomar25}.
-This characteristic makes neural network architectures promising candidates for deployment in future \gls{6G} systems, particularly in hardware-constrained edge devices.
+\gls{CNN}-based neural receivers jointly optimize channel estimation, equalization, and demapping by training a single architecture to map received signals directly to \glspl{LLR}~\cite{deeprx,e2e_faa,trainable_seb}.
+Extensions to \gls{MIMO} have been proposed in~\cite{nrx_seb,deeprx_mimo_icc}, leveraging convolutional layers to capture time--frequency correlations as well as \gls{GNN}-based modules to mitigate multi-user interference.
+Recent studies have shown that \gls{CNN}-based neural receivers exhibit notable resilience to ultra-low bit quantization when subjected to model efficiency techniques such as \gls{QAT} and \gls{PTQ} \cite{saketh_qat,saketh_asilomar25}.
+Consequently, neural receivers represent a promising solution for deployment at the hardware-constrained 6G network edge.

-Advances in transformer architectures have achieved remarkable success in domains like natural language processing and computer vision, especially with \glspl{LLM}, motivating their exploration for wireless communication applications \cite{vaswani2017attention,unified_transformer,atchutAsilomar,atchutJournal,tingtingGAN}.
-In transformers, the \gls{MHSA} mechanism enables global context modeling by computing attention across all positions in the input sequence, providing crucial advantages for wireless applications where channel responses exhibit dependencies across both time and frequency domains due to multipath propagation and Doppler effects.
-The authors of \cite{unified_transformer} demonstrated that a transformer architecture can effectively process \gls{OFDM} \gls{RG} by operating on non-overlapping tiles of \glspl{RB}, applying \gls{MHSA} across flattened resource elements and leveraging \gls{2D} positional encodings to inject temporal and spectral context that captures dependencies across the time-frequency domain.
+Transformer architectures have achieved remarkable success in various domains including natural language processing and computer vision, especially with \glspl{LLM}, motivating their exploration for wireless communication \cite{vaswani2017attention,unified_transformer,atchutJournal,tingtingGAN}.
+In transformers, the \gls{MHSA} mechanism enables global context modeling by computing attention across all positions in the input sequence, providing key benefits for wireless communications where channel responses exhibit dependencies across both time and frequency domains due to multipath propagation and Doppler effects.
+The authors of \cite{unified_transformer} demonstrated effective \gls{OFDM} \gls{RG} processing by applying \gls{MHSA} to non-overlapping \glspl{RB} with \gls{2D} positional encodings that capture time-frequency dependencies.
+When applied to \gls{2D} time--frequency grids, standard \gls{MHSA} flattens the resource grid into a single sequence, yielding a computational complexity of \(\mathcal{O}((TF)^2)\), where \(T\) and \(F\) denote the temporal and spectral dimensions of the processed grid, respectively~\cite{unified_transformer}.
+Although~\cite{unified_transformer} mitigates this cost by operating on small non-overlapping tiles with \(T=14\) symbols and \(F=12\) subcarriers, practical systems typically require much larger frequency dimensions, with \(F\) often one or two orders of magnitude larger.
+Consequently, the quadratic scaling of standard \gls{MHSA} becomes a computational bottleneck for modern \gls{OFDM} systems with large time--frequency bandwidth parts.